Haplogroup G-M377: Ashkenazi Jews

-Eastern Europe

-The distribution of G2b in Eastern Europe very closely reflects the 16th and 17th century settlement patterns of Ashkenazi Jews in the Polish-Lithuanian Commonwealth:

 Western Germany

-G2b is also found among Ashkenazi Jews from Western Germany.
+G-M377 is also found among Ashkenazi Jews from Western Germany.
 Jews were not allowed to reside in most parts of Germany in the 16th and 17th centuries, aside from the Frankfurt Jewish Ghetto.
 Jews were expelled in 1670 from Vienna and the Archduchy of Austria.
 After Khmelnytsky's Pogrom in Poland in 1648, there began a migration of Jews from Poland and Lithuania to Western Germany, which accelerated and continued into the 19th century.
-A significant number of German Jewish G2bs appear to represent a pre-1640s independent settlement; some however may be the result of a migration from Eastern Europe.
+A significant number of German Jewish G-M377 appear to represent a pre-1640s independent settlement; some however may be the result of a migration from Eastern Europe.

 Sicily

-Among Europeans, there are a few significant exceptions to this almost exclusive Ashkenazi Jewish distribution - out of the more than 2,000 known European G2bs, there are 4 Sicilians, including 3 members of one family with a tradition of Jewish patrilineal descent from the 16th century Sicily.
+Among Europeans, there are a few significant exceptions to this almost exclusive Ashkenazi Jewish distribution - out of the more than 2,000 known European G-M377, there are 4 Sicilians, including 3 members of one family with a tradition of Jewish patrilineal descent from the 16th century Sicily.

-Southwest Syria
+Syria and Lebanon

-It appears as if there are a few individuals of Syrian descent that also share this haplogroup.
-However, their split from the rest of the group should be a minimum of 2,000 years with further testing.
-It appears as if this group will fall into the G2b2 group and not the G2b1 group with the Pashtuns.
+There are a few individuals of Syrian and Lebanese descent that also share this haplogroup.
+These G-M377 haplotypes form a separate cluster that is very different from the Ashkenazi Jewish clade.